-Burgess figures he has worked hard enough in the army so he will let his hired help do the bulk of the work.
-His spot will be at the cash register where he to you at the table and also that shnaps can chat about his fighting 331st days. was part of the meal made everything Burgess expects to win his patronage not so much on the quality of the beer as on the flavor of his narratives of World War II. was part of the mean made everyning seem so different.
+On either side of the tavern will be a Later, supper was served.
+The GIs ate It was really a new experience for the can chat about his fighting 331st days. was part of the meal made everything Burgess expects to win his patronage not so much on the quality of the beer as on the flavor of his narratives of World War II. was part of the mean made everyning seem so different.
 Herb thought that the officers had a keen sense of humor after all for they were laughing and joking all through supper.
 The TTF is published in the interests of the officers and men of the 331st Infantry Combat Team.
 All news material is officially reviewed by military censors.
 Easy Co.
 Pets a . . .
 Sgt.
 Jack Straus Editor Pfc.
 Philip Graiff News Editor Pfc.
 Bascom Biggers Feature Editor .
 Pfc.
 William Maynard Photographer Sgt.
 George Friedberg Company Combat Correspondents: